Beyond Baking Soda: A Diet to Cure Damaged Teeth and Gums

 As a vegan, it is, by several universal laws, a requirement to hate the Weston A. Price Foundation.
 It doesn’t really matter why that hatred is there, so long as it’s strong and vocalized at every relevant opportunity.

 As I learned from a few WAPF articles, three fat-soluble vitamins — A, D, and K2 — tend to be the holy trinity for all things teeth.
-I wrote a bit about these nutrients on an earlier article directed towards raw vegans, but the nutshell version is that they work synergistically to support bone and tooth health, boost calcium absorption, and shuttle calcium where it needs to go.
+They function together to support bone and tooth health, boost calcium absorption, and shuttle calcium where it needs to go.
 My own experience confirmed what I’ve heard time and time again from other self-healers of teeth: this combo works some small miracles.

-During Operation Save My Teeth, before I knew anything about fat-soluble vitamins, one of the first non-vegan foods I’d added to my diet was “probiogurt” — a raw, 30-hour fermented goat yogurt I ordered from a farm in Austin.
-It was also the first food that actually pleased my pearly whites: within a week of adding it to my diet, the translucent tips on my teeth became more opaque, and my nagging, chewing-induced sensitivity began to quell.
-Unfortunately, I’d stopped eating the yogurt on account of the farm becoming terrible and scammy and no longer shipping the orders I’d paid for.
+During Operation Save My Teeth, before I knew anything about fat-soluble vitamins, one of the first non-vegan foods I’d included into my diet was “probiogurt” — a raw, 30-hour fermented goat yogurt I bought from a farm in Huston.
+It was also the first food that actually pleased my pearly whites: within a week of adding it to my diet, the translucent tips on my teeth became more opaque, and my nagging, chewing-induced sensitivity started to quell.
+However, I’d stopped eating the yogurt on account of the farm becoming horrible and scammy and no longer shipping the orders I’d paid for.

 At the time, I figured the yogurt’s benefit had just been from its calcium content, and was genuinely baffled when supplementing didn’t do diddly squat.
 Oh, ignorance.

 Enter the WAPF website and its vitamin K2 revelations.
 Epiphany time!
-As I read about this precious nutrient, it suddenly made sense: vitamin K2 is a product of bacterial fermentation, and the “probiogurt” I’d been eating was likely teeming with it.
+As I studied this great nutrient, it suddenly made sense: vitamin K2 is a product of bacterial fermentation, and the “probiogurt” I’d been eating was likely teeming with it.
 It was probably the first food-based source of K2 my body had seen in years.
-After that “aha” moment, I started religiously supplementing with vitamin K2 — .
-(That’s still the brand and dosage I use to this day.)
+After that “aha” moment, I began religiously supplementing with vitamin K2.

 Shazzam.
-Practically overnight, my teeth felt smoother, looked whiter, and lost a great deal of their painful sensitivity.
-And at my next dental cleaning, the hygienist confirmed a turn for the better: some of my “irreversibly” lost enamel was thickening; a few pre-cavity trouble spots were filling in on their own; and the periodontal pockets that’d been getting gradually worse were suddenly tightening back up — jumping from measurements of 4-5 millimeters on most teeth to 2-3.
+Practically overnight, my teeth felt smoother, looked whiter, and lost a great deal of their hurting sensitivity.
+And at my next dental cleaning, the hygienist confirmed a change for the better: some of my “irreversibly” lost enamel was thickening; a few pre-cavity trouble spots were filling in on their own; and the periodontal pockets that’d been getting gradually worse were suddenly tightening back up — jumping from measurements of 4-5 millimeters on most teeth to 2-3.
 My lost-cause mouth was suddenly not so lost.
-Allow me to repeat: shazzam!

-(Apart from supplementing, other K2 sources include natto, hard cheeses, soft cheeses, butter from pastured cows, egg yolks, liver, and probably other organ meats — K2 analyses are pretty sparse for most foods.
-Since I don’t do dairy anymore, my main non-pill source is liver.
-Speaking of which…)
+Besides supplementing, other K2 sources include natto, hard cheeses, soft cheeses, butter from pastured cows, egg yolks, liver, and probably other organ meats — K2 analyses are pretty sparse for most foods.
+Since I don’t eat dairy anymore, my main non-pill source is liver.
+Well, about that...

-Along with vitamin K2, one of the most pivotal edibles in my dental saga has been liver.
-As far as “building strong bones” goes, I’m pretty sure those Got Milk? ads should feature people with paté moustaches instead of milk smears, though something tells me that might ding sales.
-I really can’t praise liver enough.
-Along with being a decent source of vitamin K2, it’s awesomely high in vitamin A — something in short supply on vegan diets and even some omnivorous ones, depending on how wisely the animal foods are selected.
+Together with vitamin K2, one of the most pivotal edibles in my dental saga has been liver.
+As far as “building strong bones” goes, I’m pretty sure those Got Milk? ads should show people with paté moustaches instead of milk smears, though something tells me that might ding sales.
+I really can’t appreciate liver enough.
+While it is a great source of vitamin K2, it’s also amazingly high in vitamin A — something in short supply on vegan diets and even some omnivorous ones, depending on how wisely the animal foods are chosen.

 And last but not least, the third member of the fat-soluble gang: .
-As a resident of the gorgeous but gloomful Northwest, vitamin D has been a lifesaver for me, maybe literally.
-After I moved out of Arizona in 2008 and landed in Portland, I started taking between 1,000 and 3,000 IU of vitamin D per day, depending on how quickly I manage to dash outside when the sun makes its forty-second cameo appearance.
-(There are plenty of feuding opinions on the best dosage, but in terms of maintaining the state of my teeth, that’s been my sweet spot.)
-Although the benefits I’ve experienced from vitamin D have been most noticeable in the realm of mental health (e.g., taking it helps me not be a Seasonal-Affective-Disordered zombie from October to March), I’ve noticed a decline in the state of my teeth when my bottle runs out and I don’t replace it for a few weeks.
+As a resident of the beautiful but gloomy Northwest, vitamin D has been a lifesaver for me, maybe literally.
+After I moved out of Arizona in 2008 and landed in Portland, I began taking between 1,000 and 3,000 IU of vitamin D daily, depending on how fast I was able to dash outside when the sun makes its forty-second cameo appearance.
+(There are plenty of feuding opinions on the best dosage, but in terms of keeping the state of my teeth, that’s been my sweet spot.)
+Although the advantages I’ve experienced from vitamin D have been most noticeable in the realm of mental health (e.g., taking it helps me not be a Seasonal-Affective-Disordered zombie from October to March), I’ve noticed a decline in the state of my teeth when my bottle runs out and I don’t replace it for a few weeks.
 So, on my shelf it stays.

-It’s been a whoppin’ decade since I took my first bite away from raw veganism and towards better health, and seven years since the condition of my teeth really stabilized in a happy place.
-Of course, my mouth will probably never return to the pristine state it once held; I still have ups and downs when I’m not vigilant with the fat-solubleness of my diet, and I need more frequent cleanings than the average bear.
+It’s been a whoppin’ decade since I took my first bite away from raw veganism and towards better health, and seven years since the condition of my teeth really stabilized in a great place.
+For sure, my mouth will perhaps never return to the pristine state it once held; I still have ups and downs when I’m not vigilant with the fat-solubleness of my diet, and I need more frequent cleanings than the average bear.
 But I’m 27 now, and all the teeth in my mouth are still mine.
 In three years, I expect it’ll still be that way.